Hamburger SV: Golden era

 In December 1980, HSV dismissed Zebec, who had been struggling with a drinking problem.
-His assistant Aleksandar Ristić was appointed caretaker for the remainder of the season and secured a creditable second-place finish in the Bundesliga.
+His assistant Aleksandar Ristić was appointed caretaker for the remainder of the season and secured a second-place finish in the Bundesliga.

 In 1981, Austrian coach Ernst Happel was appointed as Zebec's permanent replacement.
-In his first season, his HSV side regained the Bundesliga title and reached the UEFA Cup final, where they lost 4–0 on aggregate to Sweden's IFK Göteborg.
+In his first season, his HSV side regained the Bundesliga title, and reached the UEFA Cup final, where they lost 4–0 on aggregate to Sweden's IFK Göteborg.

 Between 16 January 1982 and 29 January 1983, HSV went undefeated in the Bundesliga.
 The run stretched across 36 games and remained a Bundesliga record until November 2013, when it was broken by Bayern Munich.

 A third Meisterschale followed at the end of the 1982–83 season, with HSV defending their title against local rivals Werder Bremen on goal difference.
-The same year, HSV recorded its greatest ever success, defeating Juventus 1–0 in Athens to win the club's first European Cup.
+The same year, HSV defeated Juventus 1–0 in Athens to win the club's first European Cup.

 In December 1983, HSV traveled to Tokyo where they faced South American champions Grêmio in the Intercontinental Cup.
-The Brazilian club took home the trophy with a 93rd minute winning goal.
+The Brazilian club took home the trophy, with a 93rd minute winning goal.
 Back home, they lost the league championship to VfB Stuttgart on goal difference.

-Both 1984–85 and 1985–86 were disappointing seasons for HSV with the club finishing fifth and seventh respectively.
+Both 1984–85 and 1985–86 were low seasons for HSV, with the club finishing fifth and seventh respectively.
 In 1986, midfielder Felix Magath, who had played for the club for ten years and scored the winning goal in the 1983 European Cup Final, retired from professional football.

 In 1986–87, HSV finished second in the Bundesliga and won a fourth DFB-Pokal, beating Stuttgarter Kickers 3–1 in the final at West Berlin's Olympiastadion.
 After this success, Ernst Happel left the club to return to Austria.
-He remains HSV's most successful trainer with two Bundesliga titles, one DFB-Pokal and one European Cup.
+He remains HSV's most successful trainer, with two Bundesliga titles, one DFB-Pokal and one European Cup.